 Monetary policy is a blunt tool that acts with a considerable lag.
-So raising interest rates today would do little to increase production, fix supply chains, or stop consumers from spending more on goods than on services.
+So, raising interest rates today would do little to increase production, fix supply chains, or stop consumers from spending more on goods than on services.
 But it would curb demand 12 to 18 months from now.
-Should current high inflation readings and worker shortages turn out to be COVID related and transitory, higher interest rates would bridle growth unnecessarily, slowing the labor market recovery and potentially sidelining millions of workers.
+Should current high inflation readings and worker shortages turn out to be COVID-related and transitory, higher interest rates would bridle growth, slow recovery in the labor market and unnecessarily sideline millions of workers.